 - Researching and determining the availability of alternative products

-At the farm, since 1998, chicken farmers have implemented a mandatory On-Farm Food Safety Assurance Program (OFFSAP) to standardize food safety production practices whereby all farms receive yearly audits.
+At the farm, since 1998, chicken farmers have implemented a mandatory Raised by a Canadian Farmer On-Farm Food Safety Program to standardize food safety production practices whereby all farms receive yearly audits.
 A part of that program includes a reporting form that is sent with every flock to processing.
 Canadian Food Inspection Agency veterinarians verify these reports to determine that antibiotics were used as per their label or with a veterinary prescription and that the antibiotics are being used at the appropriate dosage for the appropriate application.
 Any product failing this investigation is not allowed on the market.
-Additionally, as part of the annual OFFSAP audit, auditors review the antibiotic usage and ensure withdrawal times are adhered to.
+Additionally, as part of the annual On-Farm Food Safety Program audit, auditors review the antibiotic usage and ensure withdrawal times are adhered to.
 Remember too, the majority of antibiotic use at the farm is overseen by a veterinarian, either at the feed mill or via the farmers’ veterinarian.

 - The “flock sheet” is a form used by farmers to record specific information about such things as feed, any antibiotics, medications or vaccines used, number of birds placed, etc.